rgburke/wed/README.md

       `\1 = "special"; \2 = "constant";`.
     - Allow nested groups e.g. A c string can contain format specifiers, which could be assigned a different token type for contrasting colouring.
-  - Add file\_content regex variable to filetype definition.
-This variable allows a filetype match to be determined by applying the file\_content regex against the file content.
   - Create directory hierarchy for files which don't exist when writing them to disk e.g. for `wed /my/made/up/path.txt` running `<C-s>` should work.
   - Add add context aware info bar under command prompt in a similar fashion